Can an Out-of-State Attorney Write My Will? (A Lawyer Answers)

 • It is generally recommended to update your will if you move to a new state.
 Each state has its own requirements for a valid will, and your current will may not comply with the laws of your new state.

-What Are the Pros and Cons of Using an Out-of-State Lawyer to Write My Will?
+Pros and Cons of Using an Out-of-State Lawyer to Write a Will

 Lawyer sitting at her desk